kobotoolbox/kpi/kobo/apps/project_ownership/docs/api/v2/project_ownership/invites/list.md

 ## List of invites

-Invites sent or received by current user about transfer project ownership.
+Invites sent or received by current user about transferring project ownership.

 List can be filtered with `mode` parameter,  e.g.: display only received invites.